 Microwaving foods in plastic containers releases cancer-causing agents into the foods.

-E-mailed accounts warn of death and disease caused by on soda cans.
+E-mailed accounts warn of death and disease caused by

 A 2-year-old boy died a horrible death after ingesting Resolve brand